Fuel Cells- Definition, Advantages and Future

 Solid Oxide Fuel Cells

-• Solid oxide fuel cells (SOFC) use a hard, ceramic composition of metal oxides such as calcium or zirconium as an electrolyte.
+• Solid oxide (SOFC) use a hard, ceramic composition of metal oxides such as calcium or zirconium as an electrolyte.

 • The efficiency is around 60%, and the output of the cells can reach 100 kW.